Super Bass: Critical reception

-Wesley Case of The Baltimore Sun gave the song a positive review, stating that it was an "obvious hit".
+Wesley Case of The Baltimore Sun gave the song a positive review, stating that was it an "obvious hit".
 He compared the song to the rest of Pink Friday, stating that it is much more potent as compared to the rest of the album.
 Case later added: "Pink Friday is short on memorable hooks, but 'Super Bass' is an exception".
 Rap-Up described the tune as "infectious".
 Jessica Sinclair of Long Island Press complimented Nicki Minaj for taking "center stage" on the song, due to her solo performance, and added that in doing so Minaj created a success.
 Sinclair additionally commented on the song as a lighter side to Minaj, and complimented the hook as upbeat and added that it "really sticks".
 Rosie Gray of BlackBook complimented the song as a "killer".
 Alex Pielak of Metro compared Minaj's "Super Bass" to Beyoncé's "Move Your Body", stating that: "Nicki wins for the sheer number of words she's managed to cram in – and therefore takes the face off".

 Lewis Corner from Digital Spy gave the single four out of a possible five stars.
 Corner wrote that the song's chorus was "sharper than a Sherbet Dib Dab."
 Minaj's "eccentric rapping style" was praised in the review with Corner writing that the song was likely to become her first solo top ten hit in the United States or the United Kingdom.
 Claire Suddath of Time magazine named "Super Bass" one of the Top 10 Songs of 2011.
 As of January 2015, Billboard listed the song as one of "The 20 Best Songs of 2010s (So Far)".

 Billboard writer, Tatiana Cirisano, stated that in 2011, Minaj was "one of the few mainstream female rappers ... thanks to her ability to bridging audience boundaries with genre-blending hits," which "established her as a pop superstar", and the song "both shaped and reflected the music and culture" of the mentioned year.

 In 2022, Billboard named it the 7th Greatest karaoke song of all time.
 In 2023, Billboard named it the 13th Best Pop Song of All Time.